Fahad-Tanveer/hostaway-challenge-canary/README.md

 **Expected Behavior**: You'll see responses from both stable and canary versions as traffic is split 50/50.

-#### Integration with Kargo

-The canary deployment in staging integrates seamlessly with the Kargo promotion workflow:

-1. **Staging Canary**: Use Argo Rollouts for safe canary testing
-2. **Manual Promotion**: After successful canary testing, use Kargo to promote to production
-3. **Production Deployment**: Standard rolling deployment in production environment

 This provides the best of both worlds - safe canary deployments in staging with manual control, and streamlined promotion to production via Kargo.

 ### 3. Promotion to Production